Industrial Control Systems - Cyber News

 - IoT Security is a critical need.
 With a super connected Internet of Things (IoT) world, comes a super threat to disrupting life and work.
 The recent attack on DNS provider Dyn, leading to major Internet outages, is proof enough.
 Companies must jolt themselves back to reality and understand that securing IoT networks through and through, is not a choice but a necessity.

 - Cyber Terrorism & Cyber Warfare.
-We have seen in 2017 several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
+We have seen in the past years several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
 Cyber Terrorism & Cyber Warfare will be a common way of operations in the future.

 - Critical Infrastructures under attack.
 Statistics show that in several countries critical infrastructures are under a continuous attack from rogue group or nation-state sponsored groups motivated by political intents.
 So be prepared for these type of attacks by having Cyber Awareness, Cyber Resistance and Cyber Resilience in harmony, implemented and tested.